What is the Rocky Mountain Restoration Initiative (RMRI)?

 What does it mean for the Upper Arkansas and Upper South Platte projects (Decision #2)?

 In addition to selecting the Southwest as its first focus area, the group agreed to explore ways to engage with the Upper South Platte and Upper Arkansas Projects.

-- At the RMRI meeting in January, the team will also identify resources and support that could be provided to the Upper South Platte and Upper Arkansas proposals.
+- RMRI Partners identify resources and support that can be provided to the Upper South Platte and Upper Arkansas proposals.

-- If there is alignment between support available, and support needed, a plan will be developed in 2020 to integrate these opportunities into RMRI and develop a plan of work.
+- If there is alignment between support available, and support needed, RMRI Partners will integrate these opportunities.

 What will be done about the cross-cutting issues (Decision #3)?